 This is a high-protein formula at 38% with 18% fat.
 The calorie content is 449 kcal/cup or 3940 kcal/kg.

-We recommend Orijen Original as the best dog food for pit bulls.
-There’s plenty of high-protein and low glycemic carbs to help your pit bull maintain or build muscle mass and go through the day content and energetic.
+We recommend Orijen Original as the best dog food for pitbulls.
+(In fact, Orijen is our top pick for several dog breeds, including chihuahuas, German shepherds, and boxers) There’s plenty of high-protein and low glycemic carbs to help your pit bull maintain or build muscle mass and go through the day content and energetic.
 The high price of Orijen dog food has become manageable since the Canadian company opened their new facility in Kentucky.

 If your pit bull is a notoriously picky eater and refused Orijen for whatever reason, Wellness CORE Original Turkey & Chicken is a reasonable compromise.
 Wellness CORE is the best tasting dry dog food out there and most of the time it’ll do the trick.
 This is about as good as dry dog food gets, so if you have more than one pit bull, you could pick Wellness CORE and achieve a material difference in savings over the long haul.